*Nix memory utilization nearing capacity

 Excessive memory utilization on a host, particularly abnormal or prolonged, is a sign of potential issues with the critical applications running on the host.
 You want to detect when an application is starved for memory resources, so you can prevent performance degradations or application instability.

-- In Splunk Enterprise or Splunk Cloud Platform , run the following search:
+- In Splunk Enterprise or Splunk Cloud Platform , run the following search.
+You can optimize it by specifying an index and adjusting the time range.

 | mstats avg(vmstat_metric.memUsedPct) AS vmstat_metric.memUsedPct WHERE index="<name of *nix metrics index>" AND host="<name of host to check>" span=1m BY host | timechart avg(vmstat_metric.memUsedPct) AS memUsedPct BY host